Co-design means we customize what your community needs.

 These options include formal and informal services such as traditional interventions, innovative e-mental health programming, peer support, upstream early intervention and mental health promotion.
 This creates an integrated and equitable system of care that fosters wellness and resilience in your community.

-Guided by Our Principles
+Guided by our principles

 Our principles truly come to life in the delivery of our methodology and the way we engage our partners in transforming mental health across the globe.
 Rooted in concepts of social justice, autonomy, open access, co-design and recovery oriented practices, our principles guide the work we do, the systems we co-create and the ways in which we interact with each other, our clients and the world.

-Implementing the SC2.0 model.
+Implementing the SC2.0 model

 To guide implementation, we draw upon multiple fields, including psychology, social work, medicine, public health, implementation science, technology, quality improvement and change management.
 We apply best practices purposely to bring impactful, systematic and sustainable change.